darklang/tablecloth/README.md

 ## Contributing

-Tablecloth is an ideal library to contribute to, even if you're new to OCaml or Reason.
+Tablecloth is an ideal library to contribute to, even if you're new to OCaml or Rescript.

 The maintainers are warm and friendly, and the project abides by a [Code of Conduct](./CODE_OF_CONDUCT.md).